Gabriel Stokes

 Sir Gabriel Stokes (7 July 1849 – 22 October 1920) was an Irish civil servant and colonial administrator of the Indian Civil Service.
 He acted as the Governor of Madras between February–March 1906.

 Family

 Gabriel Stokes was born on 7 July 1849 at Ballyard, Tralee, County Kerry, Ireland and was educated at Kilkenny College, Armagh and Trinity College, Dublin.
 The son of Henry Stokes, the county surveyor of Kerry, Stokes was born into a prominent family of academics which had been associated for Trinity College, Dublin for several generations.
-His grandfather was Whitley Stokes, a Regius Professor of Physic at Trinity College, Dublin, his great-grandfather Gabriel Stokes (1732-1806), a Professor of Mathematics at Trinity and his great-great-grandfather, also Gabriel Stokes, a Deputy Surveyor General of Ireland.
+His grandfather was Whitley Stokes, a Regius Professor of Physic at Trinity College, Dublin, his great-grandfather Gabriel Stokes (1732–1806), a professor of mathematics at Trinity and his great-great-grandfather, also Gabriel Stokes, a Deputy Surveyor General of Ireland.
 His older brother Henry Stokes was also a prominent member of the Indian civil service.
-His great grand-uncle was the mathematician John Stokes.
+His great-granduncle was the mathematician John Stokes.